 3.5.2 Microbiological

 Aseptic techniques must be followed for microbiological sample collection.
 Failure to do so can cause invalid results.
+Samplers should wear clean disposable gloves or have clean, sanitized hands when collecting the sample and avoid touching bottle mouth and interior of the cap with their hands and faucet tap.

-Microbiology tests require sterile containers which are provided by the testing laboratory.
-Theses containers must remain closed until the time of sampling.
+Microbiology tests require clean, sterile non-reactive containers with leak proof caps with non-toxic liners which are provided by the testing laboratory.
+These containers must remain closed until the time of sampling.
 It is recommended that sample container for microbiological testing have caps with tamper-proof seals.
-If the seal is broken the bottle should be discarded.
+If the seal is broken prior to use, the bottle should be discarded.

+Remove any attachments to the faucet.
+Fully open the cold-water tap and let it run for 2 to 3 minutes.
+Turn the water off and disinfect the faucet (inside and outside) by applying a sodium hypochlorite solution (100 mg/L) to the faucet.
+Turn on the cold water tap again and let the water run steadily for another 2 to 3 minutes.
+Slow the water flow to avoid splashing.

-When filling the bottle, the sampler should hold the bottle near the baseThe sample should be filled to the fill line on the bottle (if indicated), the shoulder of the bottle.
+When filling the bottle, the sampler should hold the bottle near the base, open the cap and fill it with the recommended amount for the container size (e.g., fill line on the bottle (if indicated), the shoulder of the bottle).
+To avoid contamination, collect the sample all at once without any manipulations (e.g., pouring off or adding to the sample).
 Enough space must be left in the bottle to allow for shaking before analysis.

-To prevent further bacterial growth in the sample after it has been collected, the sample should be refrigerated and transported to the laboratory on ice, but not frozen.
+To prevent further bacterial growth in the sample after it has been collected, the sample should be kept in the dark, cold (e.g., refrigerated) and transported to the laboratory on ice, but not frozen.
+Do not place samples in direct contact with frozen ice packs.
 Further details are provided in the section Sample Storage and Transportation.

 3.5.3 Lead in Plumbing O. Reg.
 243/07 and Schedules 15.1 and 15.2 of O. Reg.
 170/03